 Helpful Tips and Variations

-While this recipe are fairly easy to make, here are some helpful tips and variations that could also work:
+While this recipe is fairly easy to make, here are some helpful tips and variations that could also work:

 - Don’t feel like turning on the stove?
 You can toast the burritos on the stovetop instead!
 Simply heat a large skillet over medium-high heat.
 Place the burritos seam side down in the skillet and cook on both sides until toasted and heated through.